sparkfun/SparkFun_RTK_Everywhere_Firmware/README.md

 Documentation
 --------------

-* **[RTK Product Manual](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/)** - A detail guide describing all the various software features of the RTK product line.
+* **[RTK Everywhere Product Manual](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/)** - A detailed guide describing all the various software features of the RTK product line.
 Essentially it is a manual for the firmware in this repository.

 Repository Contents
 -------------------